 Stud Welding Copper

 Copper base stud welding materials are best with brass weld studs if you are looking to have no marking.
 Stainless steel and mild steel studs are also options, though this may result in mild marking.
-Given that copper has a high thermal conductivity, the high speed of capacitor discharges studwelding makes it the ideal process for stud welding copper.
+Given that copper has a high thermal conductivity, the high speed of capacitor discharge studwelding makes it the ideal process for stud welding copper.